BrianTruong23/job_recommendation/README.md

 - Get your internship based on your resume
 #### It is that easy and effective to search for your internship postings based on your resume.

+# Data Processing:
+I scraped the web using Web Driver Selenium and Beautiful Soup to extract 1898 job postings.
+After getting the job postings, I need to elminate all of the job postings that are inactive (empty string in the Application/Link) to get 657 job postings left.
+After that, all the job title and roles are processed by eliminating all of the stopwords, returning them to their roots (lemmatizing them), keep only alphabet characters and lowering-case them.

 # Machine Learning Process:
 My machine learning techniques implement the use of TF-IDF (Term Frequency - Inverse Document Frequency) vectorization technique and cosine similarity to match the descriptions of the job postings to the key words identified by the vectorization methods of the resume.
 The vectors effectively identifies the significance of the each word of the resume and job posting, and cosine similarity matches job postings with the resume keywords.